TP-2025-26-T7/.github/profile/README.md

 - development experience,
 - and a love for innovation.

-Together, we are building a system that demonstrates how vehicle-to-vehicle coordination and communication can improve the traffic of the future.
+Together, we are building a system that demonstrates how vehicle coordination and communication can improve the traffic of the future.

 **Project supervisor:** Ing.
 Jozef Juraško 🫡